continuous-dems/workshop-coastal-coupling-2026/02-schedule.md

 This two-hour workshop is organized around the generation of a 1/9 arc-second coastal DEM for Newport, Oregon.
 The Newport test DEM provides a shared example for demonstrating how source data discovery, vertical datum harmonization, recipe-based DEM generation, and independent validation fit together.

-Participants will work in a hosted JupyterHub environment and follow a reproducible **build → inspect → run → validate** workflow.

 By the end of the workshop, participants should understand how the main workflow components connect and how the Newport recipe can be adapted to another coastal region.

 ## Workshop agenda